-Swimmers who are ready to take a grade will be entered into a regional grading day run by Swim England East Region.
+Figure grades are assessed at regional grading days run by Swim England East Region.
 There are usually three a year and swimmers must obtain a minimum standard in order to pass.
-Coaches will therefore advise swimmers when they are ready to attend a grading day.
+The lead coach, Amy, will therefore advise swimmers when they are ready to attend a grading day.

 There are several competitions a year organised by Swim England East Region including figures and routines.
 The club may also attend other competitions they are invited to.
-Swimmers will be entered into the figures section of a competition according to the figure grade they hold.
+Swimmers will be entered into the figures section of a competition according to their age and the figure grade they hold.

 Competitions also have opportunities for parents who would like to get involved and volunteer.
 There are plenty of non-technical roles (i.e. no specific synchro knowledge required) that are essential for the running of the competition.

-More information about synchronised swimming can be found by visiting the synchro hub.
+More information about artistic swimming can be found by visiting the Swim England website.